Lowky2003/account_book/README.md

 5. Project settings → Your apps → Web app → copy the config
 6. Copy `firebase-config.example.js` to `firebase-config.js` and fill values.

+### Fix "This domain is not authorized" on deploy
+If your deployed site shows "This domain is not authorized in Firebase Auth.", add your deployed domain in:

+- Firebase Console → Authentication → Settings → Authorized domains → Add domain

+Examples:
+- GitHub Pages: add `YOUR_USERNAME.github.io`
+- Custom domain: add your domain (no path)

+Then redeploy and refresh.

 ### Deploy note (important)
 This app loads Firebase settings from `./firebase-config.js` at runtime.